0x80/mono-ts/README.md

   file.
 - Set the packageManager field to the correct manager@version or run `npx @turbo/codemod add-package-manager`.
+- It seems that Firebase deploy also wants you to set a packageManager field in the package that you deploy.
+It doesn't ask for this when using PNPM.

 > Tip: If you already did an install with PNPM you might want to run
 > `bin/delete-all-node-modules` to delete all node_modules folders recursively